Our Modern Conservatory Extension- Before and After (Home Renovation Project #5)

 When we moved into our new home back in June we knew we wanted to get at least one big project done.
 We bought the house as a complete renovation project but the bigger projects (think kitchen, bathrooms, garage conversion, probably just a dream loft conversion) will take time.
 However when we sold our existing property we had enough money left from our previous sale to be able to complete one big project.

 Before we moved in we were debating whether to build a garage conversion, as we have a double garage and we know that one day we want to convert one into a downstairs playroom/snug.
 However when we moved in we instantly knew that we wanted to build an extension in place of the old existing traditional conservatory that was currently there.
-The previous conservatory was very old fashioned, one of those hexagonal shapes with lots of white PVC and a PVC roof.
-It got ridiculously hot in the summer and cold in the winter and was just really tired and not particularly functional for a family.
+The previous conservatory was fine, a little old fashioned, one of those hexagonal shapes with lots of white PVC and a PVC roof, but it just wasn’t really our style.
+Because of the roof it got quite hot in the summer and cold in the winter and was just quite tired and not particularly functional for a family.

 Straight away we set about thinking about what would suit us more as a family.
 While the downstairs of our new home is way bigger than it was in our last home, we knew we wanted an extra space that would work as a family room.
 We also wanted to make the new extension feel part of the house rather than just as an add on conservatory, so we knew we wanted to knock through into the dining room to make it open plan.
 We also wanted lots of glass and we wanted VELUX windows as we had them previously in our last extension we built and they let in a lot of light and air.
 Bifold doors were essential for me too- we had them on our old extension and it was the one thing I missed the most about our old house.